 ALZHEIMER’S SUPPORT GROUP

-Alzheimer’s Association Caregiver Support Group – Tuesday, February 3, from 6:00 to 7:30 p.m. at Achieve Rehab & Nursing Facility, 170 Lake St., Liberty.
-Open to the public to all caregivers/family members of people with Alzheimer’s disease or related disorders.
-For further info contact Vanessa Lescano at 292-4200, Ext.
+Alzheimer’s Association Caregiver Support Group will be held on Tuesday, April 7, from 6:00 to 7:30 p.m. at Achieve Rehab & Nursing Facility, 170 Lake St., Liberty.
+Guest speaker will be Bonnie Lewis, RN, Community Educator of Cornell Co-Operative Extension, who will discuss issues relating to “Caring for You, Caring for Me.”
+Support group is open to all caregivers/family members of people with Alzheimer’s disease or related disorders.
+For further info contact Vanessa Lescano at 845-292-4200, Ext.
 3402.

 Bethel Woods Center for the Arts, in conjunction with Live Nation, will present Tony Bennett and Lady Gaga on Saturday, July 25.
 Tickets for the performances will go on sale to the public starting Monday, January 26 at 10 a.m.
 These performances will feature songs from their Grammy-nominated album “Cheek To Cheek.”
 Visit www.ticketmster.com, all Ticketmaster Outlets, the Bethel Woods Box office or charge by phone at 1-800-745-3000.